crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
 Is remarkable how some technological innovations have impacted people's lifestyles and behaviors, organizational practices, and social dynamics.
-The Web 2.0, distributed computing, and artifical intelligence,[^1] for example, have transformed the production, storage, processing and transmission of information.
+Web 2.0 applications,[^1] distributed computing, and artifical intelligence, for example, have transformed the production, storage, processing and transmission of information.

 I find joy understanding the implications of *information technologies in organizations*; how, for example, they transform citizen participation, managerial practices in workplaces, decision-making practices or *how* (and *how good*) public services are being delivered.